arynyestos/ERC20CrossChainMirror/README.md

 ## Introduction

 This repo showcases the design process of a system with two mirror (or twin, as the code is the same for both) contracts that would be deployed on two different blockchains and behave in the following way:
-- When called, the contract on chain 1 (e.g., Sepolia) mints the specified amount of a token A
+- When called, the contract on chain 1 (e.g., Sepolia) mints the specified amount of a token A.
 - After minting, contract 1 sends a message to its twin contract on chain 2 (e.g., Mumbai) featuring the aforementioned amount.
 - Upon receiving the message, the contract on chain 2 mints the same amount of token B as minted on chain 1 of token A by its twin contract.
 - After minting, contract 2 bridges all the tokens minted over to its mirror contract on chain 1.